 WOW – August already!
 Where has the summer gone?
 I can’t believe that it is time for school and college to get cranked up again in a matter of weeks.
 I personally have two going back to college this year.
 They are both attending Baylor, as I did, and it is great to be able to share the Baylor of my college years and the Baylor they are experiencing.
 The expense of putting two through college can be a serious budget killer though.
 Thankfully my wife and I had planned for paying for their college in advance.
-We used what I believe to be one of the best financial planning opportunities available to us as investors.
+We used what I believe to be one of the best financial planning for higher education opportunities available to us as investors.

 This month I would like to discuss the 529 Plan.